Pope begs forgiveness of sex abuse victims, vows bishops will be held accountable

 3 Ukraine bridges blown up to block key roads into the rebel-held city of Donetsk

 DONETSK, Ukraine (AP) -- After Ukrainian forces’ seizure of a key rebel stronghold in the east, the major cities of Donetsk and Luhansk could be the next focus of major fighting.
-Three bridges on roads leading to Donetsk were blown up Monday -- possibly to hinder military movements, though the rebels claim it was the work of pro-Kiev saboteurs.

 As nerves fray over the prospect of fighting in the sprawling cities, Russia urges Europe to put pressure on the government to end the fighting, but takes no overt action.
 Rebels in Ukraine and nationalists at home have called for the Kremlin to send in troops to protect the pro-Russia insurgents, but President Vladimir Putin, wary of more sanctions being imposed by the West, has resisted.